alistaire47/pipecleaner/README.md

 #> x <- rnorm(1, third, sd = third/10)
 ```

-`burst_pipes` can also be called via an RStudio add-in, in which case it
+`burst_pipes` can also be called via a pair of RStudio add-ins, which
-will replace the highlighted code with its restructured form.
+replace the highlighted code with its restructured form.
+The “Burst
+pipes” add-in creates names; the “Burst pipes and set names” add-in
+allows custom names to be set.

 ## Limitations